MazahirHaroon/inspect-frontend/README.md

 ## Repository Structure

-The repository is organised into dedicated folders for different learning paths and teaching formats:
+The repository is organized into dedicated folders for different learning paths and teaching formats:

 ---